DRDC-RDDC/pyMassEvac/paper/paper.md

 - the individuals to be evacuated are at a remote location, such as in the Arctic, where access to immediate medical care is limited or non-existent;
-- each individual's medical condition may change over time, perhaps due to environmental conditions, injury, or care being provided; and
+- each individual's medical condition (modelled as a medical triage system) may change over time, perhaps due to environmental conditions, injury, or care being provided; and
 - the individuals must be transported from the evacuation site to a Forward Operating Location (FOL).